AdamMiltonBarker/InceptionFlow/README.md

 ```

+As mentioned previously, with object detection the confidences are more realistic so with a good threshold it is fairly accurate.

 ## InceptionFlow Realtime Camera Object Recognition

+Update data/confs.json -> ClassifierSettings -> MODE to ObjectCam, this will set the program to capture the local webcam and process it for objects it knows.

-Once the testing stage has completed, Test will be set to false and the loop will continue onto the camera processing.
-On lines 46 and onwards in InceptionFlow.py, you see that the program connects to the primary webcam on your computer.
+On lines 47 and onwards in InceptionFlow.py, you see that the program connects to the primary webcam on your computer.

-In the main part of the script, now that Test has finished, the program checks what mode it is in.
-By default the program is set to ObjectLocal.
-The program continues to check the webcam feed for an object and processes them to guess what objects they are.

 If the program identifies an object, it sends a notification to the IoT JumpWay.